alexcarron/brobot/README.md

 ### Client

 The `Client` is an object that represents the bot itself and manages the connection between the bot and Discord's servers, handling events and interactions.

+### Intents

+Discord Intents are flags that indicate which events a bot is interested in receiving from Discord.
+They help optimize performance by allowing the bot to only receive the events it needs.
+For example, if your bot only needs to respond to messages, you can enable the `GUILD_MESSAGES` intent while leaving others disabled.

+### Slash Commands

+Slash commands are a way to interact with Discord bots directly through chat.
+They are easy-to-use, intuitive commands that start with a forward slash (/) followed by the command name (e.g., /ping).
+After typing the slash, Discord will automatically suggest available commands from the bot, helping users navigate bot features without needing to remember specific command syntax.

+### Rapid Discord Mafia

+A fast-paced social deduction game played on Discord, where each player is assigned a role belonging to a faction (such as Town, Mafia, or Neutral).
+Each player's objective is to fulfill the goal specified on their role card, which usually involves eliminating all other factions.

+### LL Points

+LL Points are virtual points earned by participating in the LL Game Show! community.
+You can accumulate these points by achieving specific milestones or participating in events.
+LL Points can be redeemed for various perks and grant special access to exclusive features within the community.

+### GitHub JSON Storage

+Persistent storage for the bot is managed through a private GitHub repository called `brobot-databases`.
+This odd storage solution is used for both convenience and avoiding costs, as it allows the bot to maintain data between restarts without incurring additional expenses.
+The data is stored in JSON files, which are updated and accessed as needed.

+## License

+This code is provided for **educational and reference purposes only**.

+You **are not permitted** to use the code to host or run your own Discord bot.
+You may **download** and **view** the code for learning purposes but **cannot** redistribute, modify, or use it to deploy your own bot without permission.

+If you have any questions or would like permission for a specific use, please contact me first.